 Figure out how to give customers something extra that serves as a brand differentiator.
 This doesn’t require a huge investment.

 Read my story on how Stacy’s Pita Chips created a MEMORABLE, UNEXPECTED customer experience.
 Years later, I am still buying the product and telling others about the brand.

 Companies focus on delivering Wow moments.
 On the other hand, they don’t focus on fixing actual issues that made that customer “sorry” gift necessary.

 Get customer experience basics right.
 Then you won’t need to invest more to keep customers loyal.

-Sign up for our newsletter to continue learning how to increase your skills and transform your organization!
-When you register now, you will get access to our whitepaper on how to go from CX Novice to CX Expert.
+Sign up for our newsletter!
+When you register, you access our whitepaper on how to go from CX Novice to CX Expert.